The best supermarket whiskies to buy, according to industry experts

 Yet it’s more popular than ever among younger generations, thanks to social media, cocktail culture and the increasing availability of high-quality whisky at affordable prices.
 If you want a great whisky at a fair price, you’ll find it here.

-If you’re also interested in lighter beverages, we have rounded up the best supermarket wines here.
+If you’re also interested in lighter beverages, we have rounded up the best supermarket wines and best supermarket champagne here.

 There are, roughly speaking, five styles of whisky: Scottish scotch, Irish whisky, American whisky, Canadian whisky and Japanese whisky.
 Production styles also vary across regions; we’ve single malts and blends, as well as cask strength and peated whiskies.
 Blended and Irish whiskeys have a broad appeal thanks to their smoothness, but American Bourbon has seen a surge in popularity in recent years (its sweeter flavour profile makes it a great gateway spirit).